Last Updated on July 12, 2023 by bethrmartin

 4. Painted White Wood Deck

-This design takes a cheap patio but paints everything white to create a cohesive, beautiful design.
+This design shows a cheap patio painted all white to create a cohesive, beautiful space.
 Lots of plants make this outdoor space look lush and a woman sits at a table enjoying the day.

 This budget-friendly style is a great way to update an existing deck that looks past its prime.
 It’s an easy DIY and will make your outdoor area look fresh and clean until you are ready to install something new.